mingqianghan/AD9914-STM32F4/README.md

 |    3.3V   |       3.3       |
 |    1.8V   |       1.8       |

 This board requires a high current draw.
-For my test, I used linear voltage regulators to convert 5V to 3.3V and 1.8V, resulting in a total current of approximately 1A when generating a signal.
+In my test, I used linear voltage regulators to convert 5V to 3.3V and 1.8V, resulting in a total current of approximately 1A when generating a signal.
 ##### External Reference Clock #####
 There are two options to provide the input reference clock signal to the SMA connector **J104** (**SINGLE ENDED CLK IN**):
 - connect a high frequency clock signal up to 3.5 GHz.